• Skip to primary navigation

 🥡 Storage

-• To Reheat.
-Reheat the stuffing balls in the microwave for ease.
-Alternatively you could give them a quick blast in the air fryer, which will help retain their crispness.
+Reheat - Reheat the stuffing balls in the microwave or air fryer (which will help retain their crispness).

 ❓ FAQs